AlphaGenes/AlphaPeel/docs/source/usage.rst

 The ``-geno_error_prob``, ``-seq_error_prob`` and ``-length`` arguments control some of the model parameters used in the model. ``-seq_error_prob`` must not be zero. |Software| is robust to deviations in genotyping error rate and sequencing error rate so it is not recommended to use these options unless large deviations from the default are known.
 Changing the ``-length`` argument to match the genetic map length can increase accuracy in some situations.

-The ``-esterrors`` option estimated the genotyping error rate based on observed information, this option is generally not necessary and can increase runtime. ``-est_alt_allele_prob`` estimates the alternative allele probability after each peeling cycle.
+The ``-est_geno_error_prob`` and ``-est_seq_error_prob`` option estimated the genotyping error rate and the sequencing error rate separately based on observed information, this option is generally not necessary and can increase runtime. ``-est_alt_allele_prob`` estimates the alternative allele probability after each peeling cycle.
 This option can be useful if there are a large number of non-genotyped founders.

 Hybrid peeling arguments
 ------------------------